Skip to content

 Building equity through payments

-• Make larger payments – If you can afford to make larger mortgage payments, you can include an additional amount to be paid toward the principal.
+• Make larger payments — if you can afford it, you can include an additional amount to be paid toward your principal.
 This can be done with each payment or whenever you choose to make a larger payment.

 Refinancing for better terms

-At some point in the life of your mortgage, you may want to consider refinancing for better terms.
-You don’t want to do this too often, as each time brings more closing costs, but there are situations where refinancing can help you build equity more quickly:
+At some point in the life of your loan, you may want to refinance for better terms.
+Refinancing involves taking out a new loan to pay off your existing loan.
+You don’t want to do it too often, as you incur closing costs each time, but there are situations where refinancing can help you build equity more quickly.

-• Lower your interest rate – You may be able to secure a lower interest rate if the market changes or your credit score improves.
+• Lower your interest rate — if the market changes or your credit score improves, you may be able to secure a lower interest rate.
 This means lower monthly payments and less interest paid over the life of the loan.
-It can also free up cash to put toward paying the principal more quickly.
+It can also free up cash to put toward paying off the principal more quickly.

-• Shorten your mortgage – A shorter-term mortgage (e.g. 15-year instead of 30-year) with a lower interest rate lets you build equity more quickly as a larger portion of the payments will go toward the principal.
+• Shorten your mortgage — a shorter-term mortgage (e.g., 15-year versus 30-year) with a lower interest rate lets you build equity more quickly as a larger portion of the payments goes toward the principal.

-• Change an adjustable rate – If you have an adjustable-rate mortgage (ARM), the interest rate can change over time.
-Refinancing may let you get a new ARM with a better initial rate.
+• Change an adjustable-rate mortgage (ARM) — if you have an adjustable rate, the interest can change over time.
+Refinancing may let you get a new rate ARM with a better initial rate.

 Tapping into your home equity

-Building home equity gives you more options when you are in need of cash.
-You may want to tap into your home’s equity to help pay for your children’s college education, unexpected home repairs or home improvements.
-A home loan may also let you consolidate debt.
-There are options when it comes to accessing your home equity, such as:
+As your home equity grows, it can become a valuable financial resource — giving you more options when you’re in need of cash.
+You may want to tap into your home’s equity to help pay for your children’s college education or do some home improvements.
+Or some people do it to consolidate debt or fund another investment.

-• Home Equity Line of Credit (HELOC) – A HELOC is a line of credit which uses your home as collateral.
-You will be approved for a certain amount of credit depending on your home equity.
+• Home equity line of credit (HELOC) — a HELOC is a line of credit that uses your home as collateral.
+You’ll be approved for a certain amount of credit depending on your home equity.
 The HELOC will have to be paid off when you sell your home.

-Whether you are looking for ways to build equity in your home or receive cash against your home’s value, the experts at Embrace Home Loans can help you find the right option to meet your needs.
+Your home is a significant asset with the potential for growth and financial leverage.
+Whether you’re looking for ways to build more equity in your home or tap into the equity to receive cash, the experts at Embrace Home Loans can help you find the right option to meet your needs.

 Your mortgage options for a smooth journey home.